Actively Recruiting

 - Infants unlikely to survive due to poor immediate postoperative condition

-- Infants known or suspected to have inborn errors of metabolism or serious liver dysfunction
+- Infants with a known or suspected inborn error of metabolism or serious liver dysfunction

-- Infants from whom the minimum required residual serum samples cannot be obtained from routine blood tests
+- Infants from whom the minimum required residual serum samples cannot be obtained from routine blood testing

 AI-Screening